 What’s interesting here, though, is that alcoholism is explored through the eyes of someone who wouldn’t necessarily be pegged for an alcoholic.

 Samantha Mollison, wife of Miles Mollison, empties bottles of wine like they’re water.
 She’s unhappy with her life (which becomes clear when she starts fantasizing about young men), and will do anything to escape the torture that is her life in Pagford.
-Her addiction is dangerous because it isn’t one that’s widely recognized; she coasts under the radar.
+Her addiction is dangerous because it isn’t one that’s widely acknowledged; she coasts under the radar.

 Addiction lies in politics.

 There are characters in this novel who are engrossed in politics to the point of obsession.
 The fight to push the Fields out of Pagford, in a sense, becomes an addiction.

 Howard and Shirley Mollison are absolutely obsessed with getting rid of the Fields.
 Their entire lives revolve around this one mission.
 They even go so far as to influence their son, metaphorically forcing him to run for Parish Council.
 There is nothing in this world that could stop the Mollisons from ridding Pagford of the Fields, and in this, they become political and social stigmatization addicts.

 As with Parminder and Sukhvinder Jawanda, addiction lives behind closed doors and by the cover of dark.